-This was the phase of recovery where I chastised myself for being impulsive and decided that I’m never doing anything to my face again and is pretty standard for me when a month later I’m not seeing positive results.
+This was the phase of recovery where I chastised myself for being impulsive and decided that I’m never doing anything to my face again, which is pretty standard for me when after a month I’m not seeing positive results.

 I could pinch the skin and it would stay that way.
 There was definitely some swelling but I didn’t like the skin situation at all.